ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 Unlike TCP, UDP is connection-less.
 The proxy that opens the UDP socket has no way of knowing whether the destination is reachable.
-Therefore it needs to respond to the request without waiting for a TCP SYN-ACK.
+Therefore it needs to respond to the request without waiting for a packet from the target.

 Proxies can use connected UDP sockets if their operating system supports them, as that allows the proxy to rely on the kernel to only send it UDP packets that